vantsmoubaraq/AirBnB_clone_v2/README.md

 <br>
 <center> <h2>General Use</h2> </center>

-1. First clone this repository.
+1. First clone this repository...

 3. Once the repository is cloned locate the "console.py" file and run it as follows:
 ```